-Asynchronous processing implies that when the application passes an instruction to the AIF for processing, the application continues to process other instructions while it waits for the AIF to complete that instruction.
+Asynchronous processing implies that when the application passes an instruction to AIF for processing, the application continues to process other instructions while it waits for AIF to complete that instruction.

 In Figure 2-2, a \$SINIT session call has been issued asynchronously.
-The application completes its segment of processing and passes the request to the AIF.
-While the AIF executes the \$SINIT session call, the application is processing other instructions.
-In order for the application to find out that the AIF has finished executing the \$SINIT session call, the application must execute a \$SWANY or a \$STEST session call.
+The application completes its segment of processing and passes the request to AIF.
+While AIF executes the \$SINIT session call, the application is processing other instructions.
+In order for the application to find out that AIF has finished executing the \$SINIT session call, the application must execute a \$SWANY or a \$STEST session call.